-Most people think of life insurance as being protection for a family in the event that the primary bread winner dies, leaving a spouse and children behind.
-This is indeed a very important reason for life insurance but it is just one of several good reasons.
-Even a retiree who has already saved for retirement and who no longer has children at home should strongly consider life insurance.
-There are at least three good reasons.
+Most people think of life insurance as being protection for a young family in the event that the primary bread winner dies, leaving a spouse and children behind.
+This is indeed a very important reason for life insurance but there are several other good reasons that apply to retirees in particular.
+Even if you are a retiree who has already prudently saved for retirement, you should strongly consider life insurance unless you have at least $2 million saved for retirement.

-Although Social Security benefits might not be big ($15,000 per year or so), they are big enough to warrant protection.
-Consider as an example a retired husband with a wife that live on a budget of $45,000 per year.
-The couple meet their budget with $15,000 from his Social Security, $12,000 from her Social Security and $18,000 from investment income.
-If one of the two spouses dies, the surviving spouse can keep the greater of just one of the two Social Security incomes ($15,000) and will lose the other ($12,000).
-That will leave the surviving spouse with a total annual income of $33,000 versus the $45,000 they were previously living on.
-Even though there is one less spouse, you can be fairly certain that the surviving spouse’s living expenses will not have been reduced by the 25% reduction in his/her income.
-The surviving spouse will still have expenses for a place to live, electricity, gas, food, medical, transportation etc. This is where life insurance comes in to fill the lost income need.
+A more important reason for having retiree life insurance is loss of income.
+The fact that you have retired does not mean that you no longer have income that depends upon you remaining alive.
+Social Security benefits are a prime example of this in that your benefits under Social Security end when you end.
+Although Social Security benefits might not be big ($15,000 to $30,000 per year), they are very significant in the financial plan of most people and those benefits are certainly big enough to warrant protection.
+Consider as an example a retired couple that live on a budget of $45,000 per year.
+This couple is able to meet their budget with $20,000 from the husband’s Social Security, $15,000 from the wife’s Social Security and $10,000 from investment income.
+If one of the two spouses dies, the surviving spouse can only keep the greater of just one of the two Social Security incomes ($20,000 per year in this example) and will lose the other ($15,000 per year).
+That will leave the surviving spouse with a total annual income of just $30,000 versus the $45,000 they were previously living on (a 1/3 reduction).
+Even though there is one fewer spouse, you can be fairly certain that the surviving spouse’s living expenses will not be reduced by 1/3 as well.
+The surviving spouse will still have expenses for a place to live, electricity, gas, food, medical, transportation etc. This is where life insurance comes in to fill the need left by the reduced income.

-The final reason for retiree life insurance is more in the nature of icing on the cake and can come with the benefit of killing two birds with one stone.
-This reason is based on meeting the cost of long term care expenses.
-You have heard it over and over again but if you are like most people, you have probably not really listened to the facts, including that you have as much as a 69% chance of needing long term care at some point after age 65.
+The final reason for retiree life insurance is based on meeting the cost of long term care expenses.
+This is one of those things that you have probably heard over and over again.
+However, if you are like many people, you have probably not really listened to the facts, including that you have as much as a 69% chance of needing long term care at some point after age 65.
 That is a 69% chance!
 If we were talking about rain, you would certainly cancel the family picnic.
 Further, the cost of long term care is growing every year with the average annual cost for various types of care at:

-Whether you have already retired or even if retirement is twenty years away, you should consider now the important role that life insurance plays in retirement.
-The sooner you act, the less expensive the life insurance will be and the more likely you will medically qualify to get it.
+Whether you have already retired or if retirement is just over the horizon, you should consider now the important role that life insurance plays in retirement.
+Whether you are on a tight budget or just not a big fan of insurance, at least consider that some insurance is better than none at all.
+You might not want or be able to afford a life insurance policy for the full risk but at least get some insurance to help soften the financial blow to your spouse when you die.
+The sooner you act, the less expensive the life insurance will be and the more likely you will medically qualify to get a policy.
 It can never be too early but you can certainly be too late.

 Prescott, Arizona Resource